 These are surreal times.
-The majority of us are bracing for a sustained period of physical isolation – not the most appealing prospect, albeit necessary.
+The majority of us have been physically isolated from the outside world in the same form or other for almost a year.
 Those of you not used to entertaining yourselves for this length of time with only what’s in your house (as is the case for most of us) are likely trawling the internet looking for hints and tips.
 But have no fear – we’re here to help.

 Here's our guide to making self-isolation just a little bit more bearable.
 There are virtual crypto events, Bitcoin documentaries, podcasts, books to read… you name it, it’s here.
 Whether you’re crypto-obsessed or a beginner looking to learn the basics, there's something here to keep you busy.
 Enjoy!
 We haven’t included any of our own channels, but we also have a huge library of excellent content that’s constantly being updated on our Blog and YouTube too.
 So check that out!
 And remember – stay safe, stay healthy, and look after each other.

 The cryptosphere runs on meetups, conferences, hackathons, and other events.
-They have been central to the industry since its early beginnings – growing from small gatherings in people’s houses to giant expos attracting 10s of thousands of people.
-But with physical gatherings now restricted in most countries, the large majority of these have been cancelled.
+They have been central to the industry since its early beginnings – growing from small gatherings in people’s houses to giant expos attracting tens of thousands of people.
+But with physical gatherings restricted in most countries, the crypto events industry as we know it has gone virtual.
 Fortunately, money isn’t the only thing that works better when it’s decentralised – turns out events do, too.

 Bitcoin: The End of Money As We Know It (2015)